lc-2025/storage-manager/README.md

 ## Features

-- Both Local than Session objects.
+- Both Local than Session objects
 - Usable as a standalone utility as well as a _React_ hook

 ## Stack